 The new Chapel Street, Salford...

-Work has begun to transform Chapel Street, Salford from a traffic-choked highway into a distinctive city high street - a safer and calmer environment for residents, businesses and visitors.
+Chapel Street, Salford is transforming from a traffic-choked highway into a distinctive city high street - a safer and calmer environment for residents, businesses and visitors.

-The transformation of Chapel Street has already begun with a series of high quality public realm improvements that have expanded the footpaths, creating tree lined boulevards and public squares to give the area a real community feel.
+The transformation of Chapel Street has seen a series of high quality public realm improvements that have expanded the footpaths, creating tree lined boulevards and public squares to give the area a real community feel.
 The addition of 20mph speed limits has changed this street from a traffic choked highway to an attractive city high street, creating the perfect environment for investment.

 Supported by Salford Central Station and Salford Crescent Rail Station, it is well connected to the regional and national rail network.
 The realisation of the Ordsall Chord project as part of the wider Northern Hub project being led by Network Rail will enhance services at Salford Central Station and enable direct journeys between Manchester Piccadilly and Manchester Victoria stations.
 There are also excellent walking and cycling routes throughout the area and good connections to other parts of the city, including MediaCityUK via Irwell River Park.